Braxton Wayne Hauser (May 2, 2000-May 23, 2019)

 Braxton spent his life pushing his limits such as jumping off cliffs when swimming, wrestling at state or watching over others such as when he performed CPR on his Mom.

-He is survived by his parents William and Toni Hauser, his sisters Lori Diaz, Kari Hauser, Lisa Kitchens, Martha Hauser his brother T.J.
-Wampler, an abundance of niece, nephews, Grandparents, Aunts, Uncles, cousins, In-laws and friends.
+He is survived by his parents, William and Toni Hauser; his sisters Lori Diaz, Kari Hauser, Lisa Kitchens and Martha Hauser; his brother T.J.
+Wampler; an abundance of niece, nephews, grandparents, aunts, uncles, cousins, in-laws and friends.

 Start a dialogue, stay on topic and be civil.